 You might be wondering if doing all of this is really necessary.
 Short answer: yes, someone should be in charge of this.
 Regularly cleaning up your contacts and companies will improve reporting accuracy, minimize graymail and optimize email deliverability.

-For some actionable tips on how to tackle this step, check out our post, CRM Onboarding: Where to Start.
+For actionable tips on how to tackle this step, check out the following posts:

 Buyer personas are key to effective targeting, segmentation and personalization – and HubSpot has a tool for them built right into the platform.

 Make sure your personas are uploaded, and if it’s been a while since they’ve been updated, sit down with folks on the front lines of sales to make sure all of the info is current.

 Are your personas still representative of all the target audiences you’re trying to reach?